AkashWasim/mirrorbot/README.md

 git clone https://github.com/anasty17/mirror-leech-telegram-bot mirrorbot/ && cd mirrorbot
 ```
 - Switch to heroku branch
   - **NOTE**: Don't commit changes in master branch.
-If you have committed your changes in master branch and after that you switched to heroku branch, the new added files will `NOT` appear in heroku branch.
-Skip this step if you are deploying master branch.
+If you have committed your changes in master branch and after that you switched to heroku branch, the new added files(private files) will `NOT` appear in heroku branch.
 ```
 git checkout heroku
 ```